Time to stop taxing the dignity of Australian women

 Far from shaving cream, feminine hygiene products are essential health products, without which, those women who menstruate every month for an average of 30 years, would have no way of pursuing a normal public or private life and would be at risk of jeopardising their health.

 “Justice Scalia once wrote ‘A tax on tampons is a tax on women’, but it goes further than that.
 By taxing feminine products, we as Australians are aiding to the violation of human dignity of those who we love the most.
-This is an issue for both women and men,” says Ms Courtenay.
+This is an issue for both women and men,” says Rochelle.